 Texas has some of the strictest laws and penalties for crimes involving the possession of a controlled substance.
-Possession of well-known drugs like cocaine, heroin, methamphetamine, and prescription drugs is illegal in Texas.
+Possession of well-known drugs like cocaine, heroin, methamphetamine, and prescription drugs is illegal in Houston and all of Texas.
 Texas also regulates the possession of the compounds and components used to manufacture controlled substances.
-The penalties for possession of a controlled substance depend on the type of substance and the amount involved, and the effectiveness of the defense.
+The penalties for possession of a controlled substance depend on the type of substance, the amount involved, and the effectiveness of the defense.

-Discuss Your Case With a Houston Criminal Defense Lawyer
+Discuss Your Case With a Houston Controlled Substance Defense Lawyer

 If you’ve been charged with possession of a controlled substance in Texas, your liberty and future are at risk.
 A drug possession conviction could cause you to have a criminal record and negatively affect your ability to find employment and obtain housing.
 A single drug possession conviction could lead to a mandatory six-month suspension of your driver’s license, jail time, and fines.
 The sooner you discuss your case with an experienced criminal defense lawyer, the better.
 Contact Ceja Law Firm PLLC today to schedule your initial consultation.